ecmwf-projects/cads-messages/contents/sis/2026-07-30-deprecated-sis-hydrology-variables-derived-seasonal-forecast.md

 live: true
 ---

-This dataset has been superseded and access to the data will be closed in due course.
-Users are requested to migrate to this CDS [dataset](https://cds.climate.copernicus.eu/datasets/sis-hydrology-europe-seasonal), which continues to be supported.
+This dataset is no longer supported and access to the data will be closed in due course.
+Users are requested to switch to a new CDS dataset that continues to be supported: [Multi-model hydrological seasonal forecasts and historical simulations for Europe](https://cds.climate.copernicus.eu/datasets/sis-hydrology-europe-seasonal)